 Air Pollution

 Many of the sports facilities include a dome or other covered field, and this indicates another factor you will have to consider.
-Beijing’s air pollution is, thankfully, not as bad as at its peak in 2013.
-However dangerous particles still exceed the levels considered safe, and young lungs are particularly vulnerable.
+While Beijing’s air pollution has improved, there are still many days when the AQI level exceeds WHO standards.

 Religion